Stents don’t work? A look back at the research

 ORBITA Trial breaks new ground

-ISCHEMIA is the largest study to date measuring the effect of stents and bypass surgery on patients with stable coronary artery disease.
-Given previous studies showing a potential PCI benefit for people with reduced blood flow, this trial looked at the impact of PCI for people with severely reduced blood flow.
-The results showed no difference in risk of heart attack or death compared to drug therapy, even for patients with severe ischemia.
+ISCHEMIA is the largest study to date (n=5179) measuring the effect of stents and bypass surgery on patients with stable coronary artery disease.
+Given that previous studies showed a potential PCI benefit for a subgroup of people with reduced blood flow, this trial looked at the impact of PCI for people with severely reduced blood flow.
+The results showed no difference in risk of heart attack or death compared to drug therapy, even for patients in this higher-risk subgroup.
+This study was hailed as “extraordinarily important” by doctors and the results also made waves on social media.

 Why do we still put in stents?